Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 A. Vehicles found in violation of the provisions of these regulations or parked in a manner that constitutes an unsafe condition may, at the direction of the Director of Transportation Services or designee and at the risk and expense of the owner/operator, have their vehicles moved, immobilized and/or removed from University property.

-B. Release of vehicles immobilized or towed will be subject to the payment in full of all outstanding fines, towing fees, storage fees, or other such conditions set by the Director of Transportation Services.
-Unless otherwise authorized, all payments for debts associated with the immobilization or towing must be paid by cash or charge, and must be done between 7:30 a.m. and 3:30 pm for the vehicle to be released the same day.
+B. Release of vehicles immobilized or towed will be subject to the payment in full of all outstanding fines, towing/immobilization fees, storage/release fees, or other such conditions set by the Director of Transportation Services.
+Unless otherwise authorized, payments for debts associated with immobilization (booting) must done, with evidence presented to the parking office, between 7:30 a.m. and 3:30 pm (weekdays) for the vehicle to be released the same day.

 C. Parking in any of the following areas or under any of the following circumstances will constitute a violation of provisions of these regulations and may result in immobilization and/or towing of the offending vehicle: